synesthesia/site2019/content/note/2020/2020-12-02-D365UG/index.md

 I must admit I struggle to see a use case for this service in the absence of data export.
 At least when workgroups keep their key data in spreadsheets the data is accessible for later manipulation.

+## And finally...

+Although I'm a little sceptical about how well some of these topics fit into the online meeting medium, that's the only option right now.
+The User Group (which is independent of Microsoft) has always taken the position that it values usefulness and community over perfection, and this day illustrated that.

+As always a number of the people presenting are well known "faces" in the PowerPlatform world, but as always there are people who you had not previously head of.
+Everyone there (either presenting or not) has in common that we make a chunk of our living from using these powerful tools to help organisations work more effectively.
+The spirit of mutual learning is very strong in every meeting, and for that reason I will continue to make the time to attend.